hackersatcambridge/debut/README.md

 Give your ideas the limelight.

-**Disclaimer:** This readme is currently serving as a design document so this is non-functional.
+**Disclaimer:** This readme is currently serving as a half design-document, half usage docs.
+Some things don't work - apologies!

-Communicating our ideas effectively and convincingly is extremely important with today's fast-paced way of living.
+Communicating our ideas effectively and convincingly is extremely important with people's short-lived attention spans.
 But when it comes to the ways we give presentations, we're still stuck in an old-school way of thinking.

 ## Slides are the Problem